Violent Crime Defense Attorneys

 Trusted violent crime defense lawyers serving Fairfax, VA and surrounding areas

 Violent crimes charges come in a wide array of different forms.
 While the nature and severity of these offenses can vary considerably, all violent crime accusations must be taken seriously.
 If convicted of a violent crime, it could damage your reputation, cost you money or professional opportunities, and it could end in you being sentenced to serve a lengthy prison term, which is why you seek immediate legal counsel from the Violent Crime Defense Attorneys at Leary Law.

-At Leary Law, our top-rated Virginia violent crimes defense attorneys have the skills and legal knowledge needed to protect your rights.
+At Leary Law, our top-rated Fairfax, VA Violent Crime Defense Attorneys have the skills and legal knowledge needed to protect your rights.
 You deserve a defense lawyer who you can trust.
 If you or your loved one was arrested and charged with any type of violent crime in Northern Virginia, please do not hesitate to contact our law firm for a fully confidential initial consultation.

 We Handle the Full Range of Violent Crimes Charges in Virginia

 There is truly no such thing as a minor violent crime in Virginia.
 State and federal laws subject violent offenders to severe penalties.
 If you were alleged to have unlawfully injured another party or threatened to harm another party, a conviction could result in the loss of your freedom.
 Our Fairfax, VA criminal defense lawyers have the experience and tenacity needed to represent clients facing all types of violent offenses.
 Some notable examples of charges we handle in Virginia beyond simple assault and battery include: